bhattajo/Udacity-MLOPS-Capstone-Project/README.md

 ![image](https://user-images.githubusercontent.com/19474037/148329351-29a630d3-aaf4-475a-8691-f410d61578d2.png)

 AutoAMLConfig shown below with all the settings including primary metric as AUC_Weighted and early stopping using the dataset retrieved from above step.
 The label_column is Personal Loan (Dependent variable).
-THis is what the model will predict after it learns from the data.
+This is what the model will predict after it learns from the data.

 ![image](https://user-images.githubusercontent.com/19474037/148329446-bcc3e968-b608-4018-86f6-96876be299ad.png)

-The RunDetails are shown below for the AutoML Run:
+The RunDetails are shown below for the AutoML Run.
 ![image](https://user-images.githubusercontent.com/19474037/148331107-83ac1eac-6a24-42a2-bdc6-0c2290200169.png)

 ### Experiment Details from Azure ML Studio

+We can login to Azure ML studio and see the experiment run in more detail.
+It shows the duration of the run, recall score (weighted) etc.

 ![image](https://user-images.githubusercontent.com/19474037/148331372-eb18b07b-83ce-4d7e-9f90-8ec0afddd60d.png)

 ### Best Model is VotingEnsemble with a surpringly high accuracy 💌.

+In the model section, we can see all the runs and the best model at the top.

 ![image](https://user-images.githubusercontent.com/19474037/148331554-71e061af-3d9a-476c-9cfe-be987f493227.png)
 ![image](https://user-images.githubusercontent.com/19474037/148332363-ad3ee42f-1a76-47ce-9453-97cdb7e893a7.png)